Jerdikk/text/README.md

-# text
+# C# Neural Net
-My test for natural language processing and neural nets
+Trying to write neural net on c# and try it for natural language processing and neural nets